WeblateOrg/weblate/docs/user/translating.rst

 available to logged in users, in cases where uncertainty about the translation arises, which will prompt another translator to review it.

+The suggestions are dialy scanned to remove duplicate ones or the one where suggestion matches current translation.

 Translating
 -----------